parth-07/GSoC-2021-Project-Report/README.md

 | [#277](https://github.com/vgvassilev/clad/issues/277)  | Derived variables of variables defined in loop are not reset to 0 at each iteration in reverse mode  |
 | [#292](https://github.com/vgvassilev/clad/issues/292)  | Gradient overloaded function does not do perfect forwarding for the `*this` object                   |

-### Added support for building clad doxygen documentation.
+### Added support for building clad Doxygen documentation.

 I modified Doxygen configuration file, added support for building clad Doxygen documentation using CMake and added configuration script for hosting the documentation on [readthedocs](https://readthedocs.org/).